 These new scholarships will make a real difference to LGBT+ people in business or looking to enter the world of business, proving that community and university collaborations are a force for good in progressing visibility of minority groups.
 Let's hope it spawns a whole new generation of LGBT+ and community allies who themselves look to the future and to the moment they too will have the opportunity to pay it forward and become mentors themselves.
 That is a powerful legacy worth celebrating this LGBT History Month.

-Applications for the MBA LGBT+ Scholarship and Mentoring Programme, and the Positive Action for LGBT+ MSc Scholarships are now open until 10 May 2019.
+Applications for the MBA LGBT+ Scholarship and Mentoring Programme are now open until 8th May 2020.
 Anyone wishing to apply or find out more information, please visit:

 Photo: Kathryn Pierce

 Somewhere EDI is interested in connecting up with LGBT+ mentors and businesses to offer a platform of support and inspiration

 AUGUST 2018 - Founder Kathryn Pierce has been awarded a Merit in her Master of Enterprise (MEnt) postgraduate degree in Arts and Cultural Management at the University of Manchester.